Getting To Know God

 – The Urantia Book

-Whenever we speak of contacting God, we are actually contacting the Divine Presence within us, which is our direct connector to the Eternal Personality at the center of all things.
+Whenever we speak of contacting God, we are actually contacting the Divine Presence within us, which is our direct connection to the Eternal Personality at the center of all things.
 And while this Spirit of God is not a person per se, it does fully represent the personality and essence of God—it is of God.
 While it may be prepersonal in this sense, it exemplifies the perfect personality of God.

-The divine spark within us exhibits the nature and attributes of God in every way imaginable or possible to a human mind.
+The divine spark within us exhibits the nature and attributes of God in every way imaginable to a human mind.
 It is a living, conscious, and thinking Spirit entity that embodies the divinity of God.
 It is the cosmic window through which we glimpse the realities of Deity.

-God is Your Divine Parent
+God Is Your Divine Parent

 Without a doubt, many religious views are unreasonable, but this is not to say that all religious ideas are unreasonable.
 In all fairness, we could just as easily say that many current views and stereotypes about God and religion are equally unreasonable.

 We could begin with the portrayal of God as a divine father, an image primarily emphasized in Christianity but also in line with Judaism and Islam.
 To those who lobby for a gender-neutral world, such a view of God may appear unreasonable, if not disagreeable.
-But keep in mind that the concept of God as a spirit father is both an analogy and a metaphor best understood when viewed within a historical and cultural context.
+But keep in mind that the concept of God as a spirit father is both an analogy and a metaphor, best understood within a historical and cultural context.

 But Jesus of Nazareth was the first religious teacher to widely advocate God as a compassionate Father—a Divine Parent rather than a heartless dictator.
 Instead of fearing God as king and master, Jesus urged us to love and revere God as the all-loving and all-wise Father of all personalities—a divine Creator.

 Above all, this revelation of the divine, parental love of God to the people of that time (and this time) was an improved and more accurate vision of the true character of God.
-It was not only a declaration of God’s affectionate attitude toward us, but it also defined the nature of God’s relationship with us.
+It was not only a declaration of God’s affectionate attitude toward us, but also defined the nature of God’s relationship with us.
 Thus, Jesus portrayed the heavenly Creator as a loving, wise, and caring parent.

 Rather than someone to be slavishly obeyed and feared, Jesus revealed a friendly, loving, and compassionate God—someone to be followed willingly and happily, someone we can love in return.
-This is the critical analogy—that God loves us with the same deep devotion and unconditional love that all good parents have for their children—not that God is an earthly and paternalistic father figure, but instead that our Creator loves as a perfect father would love.
+This is the critical analogy—that God loves us with the same deep devotion and unconditional love that all good parents have for their children—not that God is an earthly, paternalistic father figure, but instead that our Creator loves as a perfect father would love.

 While Jesus portrayed the love of God in this way, he was well aware that the Eternal Source of All Reality is much more than a loving father or mother.
 But when it comes to any human understanding of our relationship to God, the notion of divine, parental love is the best analogy.